Every professional displayed on Counselling Directory has been independently

 If you would like to talk about working together or have any questions, please don’t hesitate to get in touch.

 Training, qualifications & experience

-My relevant qualifications are;
+My relevant and completed trainings and qualifications are;

 - Diploma in Humanistic Counselling from Chichester University

 - Certificate in Working with Couples from Tavistock and Portman

 - Certificate in Online and Telephone Counselling (Counselling Tutor)

 - Advanced Practitioner Certificate (Pink Therapy)